| The Forum Area Forum of Trajan

 Adriano publicly burned tables with citizen's debts in the piazza, as a statement to the

+treasury.
 Also, in the late epoch, exedras behind the lateral porticos were used to host poetry

 readings and conferences.